Laws & Rules

 1. Subscribe to curbside compost and recycle collection service in addition to trash.

-2. Place color-coded and labeled compost and recycle containers next to all indoor trash containers (excluding restrooms).
+2. Place color-coded and labeled compost and recycle containers next to all indoor trash containers (excludes restrooms).

 4. Educate employees, contractors, tenants, and students about the law at least annually.